Estimated Reading Time: 21 mins

 Image by Elizaveta Dushechkina on pexels

-Annie encourages Anita to never take things personal, to keep her opinions to herself if their likely to be unhelpful, to avoid acting on impulse and to focus on the things that make her smile.
+Annie encourages Anita to never take things personal, to keep opinions to herself if their unlikely to be helpful and to avoid acting on impulse.

 Image by Charlotte May on pexels

-Annie, the woman I am today, that I’ve worked on for years has become the support system for Anita, that she previously couldn’t be.
+Annie, the woman I am today that I’ve worked on for years has become the support system for Anita, that she previously couldn’t be.

-So yes, I still experience PMDD each month but the way in which I respond to PMDD is very different because of the lifestyle I continuously practice.
+So yes, I still experience PMDD each month but the way in which I respond to PMDD is very different because of the lifestyle I practice.

 Image by Mart Production on pexels